Master of Ministry

 - seeking a theological and spiritual foundation for further study in the Doctor of Ministry program

 *Residency requirements may vary by denomination.
 Most United Methodist students must complete 1/3 of their degree (12 credit hours) on campus.
-A two-year program can be completed at a distance by attending a total of two Gathering Weeks on campus.

 Considering further study?